Ananya-AJ/special_topics-/prompt_engineering/readme.md

 Video: Is available on canvas submission(link to google drive)

-part c) Write a full web app for prompt library with prompt search (use pinecone langchain library) - people can contribute the prompts nad search for prompts use chatgpt generously for full app Should support prompt fragments as well as full prompts. support proper templating, input and output answer engienering
+part c) Write a full web app for prompt library with prompt search (use pinecone langchain library) - people can contribute the prompts nad search for prompts use chatgpt generously for full app Should support prompt fragments as well as full prompts. support proper templating, input and output answer engienering.